On Russian Roulette Estimates for Bayesian Inference with Doubly-Intractable Likelihoods: Pseudo-Marginal MCMC for Doubly-Intractable Distributions

 An unbiased estimator of the series is

-where $\{\hat{\cal Z}_i({\bf \theta}),\,i\geq 1\}$ are i.i.d. random variables with expectation equal to ${\cal Z}({\bf \theta})$.
-The magnitude of the exponent can present computational barriers to the implementation of this scheme, if ${\cal Z}({\bf \theta})$ is very large it is easier to carry out the division $\hat{\cal Z}({\bf \theta}) / {\cal Z}({\bf \theta})$ in \eqref{geom:est} (which can be computed in log space), than the subtraction ${\cal Z}({\bf \theta}) - \hat{\cal Z}({\bf \theta}) $ in \eqref{poisson_estimator}.
+where $\{\hat{\mathcal Z}_i({\bolds\theta}), i\geq1\}$ are i.i.d. random variables with expectation equal to ${\mathcal Z}({\bolds\theta })$.
+The magnitude of the exponent can present computational barriers to the implementation of this scheme; if ${\mathcal Z}({\bolds\theta})$ is very large, it is easier to carry out the division $\hat{\mathcal Z}({\bolds\theta}) / {\mathcal Z}({\bolds\theta})$ in \eqref{geomest} (which can be computed in log space) than the subtraction ${\mathcal Z}({\bolds\theta}) - \hat{\mathcal Z}({\bolds\theta}) $ in \eqref {poissonestimator}.
 On the other hand, since $n!$ grows faster than the exponential, this series is always well defined (finite almost surely).

-In \cite{Fearnhead:2008kk}, the {\em Generalised Poisson Estimator}, originally proposed in \cite{Beskos:2006id}, is employed to estimate transition functions that are similar to \eqref{poisson_estimator}.
+In Fearnhead, Papaspiliopoulos and Roberts (\citeyear{Fearnhead2008kk}), the {\em Generalised Poisson Estimator}, originally proposed in \citet{Beskos2006id}, is employed to estimate transition functions that are similar to \eqref{poissonestimator}.
 Here again, this series is finite almost surely with finite expectation.
 The choice of which estimator to employ will be problem dependent and, in situations where it is difficult to guarantee convergence of the geometric series, this form of estimator may be more suitable.

 In the following section, we discuss the final element of the proposed methodology: unbiased truncation of the infinite series estimators.